Ronkahn21/grove/docs/designs/topology.md

 2. Choose a name for your topology:
    - Use custom name (e.g., "my-cluster-topology") OR
    - Use default name "grove-topology" (no config needed)
-3. Create resource: `kubectl apply -f topologydomain.yaml`
+3. Create resource: `kubectl apply -f clustertopology.yaml`
 4. If using custom name: configure operator with topology name in operator config
-5. Manually create Kueue Topology with same name and aligned levels for KAI scheduler
+5. See Admin Responsibilities section for additional setup requirements

 **Validation:**